Associate Professor Philip Turnbull

 Virtual Reality in Healthcare

-Developing and evaluating virtual reality applications for optometry education and clinical training.
-These immersive environments enhance learning outcomes and prepare students for real-world practice.
+Developing and evaluating virtual reality applications for optometry education and clinical training to enhance real-world learning outcomes.

 Eye Tracking and Gaze Analysis